TomKondratyuk/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/8651d588-8ee8-4aef-89a6-f573060fc232)

-Some of the extensions are not enabled so go back to PHP manager --> Sites --> default Web sites --> osticket Click PHP manager and at the bottom click enable or disable an extension enable the following--> php.imap, php.intl, php_opcache
+Some of the extensions are not enabled so go back to PHP manager in IIS --> Sites --> Default Web Site --> osticket Click PHP manager and at the bottom click enable or disable an extension enable the following--> php.imap, php.intl, php_opcache